Pascale Cossart

 Pascale Cossart (born 21 March 1948) is a French bacteriologist who is affiliated with the Pasteur Institute of Paris.
 She is the foremost authority on Listeria monocytogenes, a deadly and common food-borne pathogen responsible for encephalitis, meningitis, bacteremia, gastroenteritis, and other diseases.

 Biography

+Cossart was born in the north of France in 1948.
+She grew up and attended school in Arras.

 Cossart earned a B.S. and M.S. from Lille University in 1968.
 She then earned an M.S. in chemistry from Georgetown University in 1971, and her Ph.D. in biochemistry at the Pasteur Institute and the University of Paris in 1977 (University Paris Diderot).
 She completed her postdoctoral fellowship at the Pasteur Institute.
 She is currently a Professor and Head of the Unité des Interactions Bactéries Cellules at the Pasteur Institute.
 In 1998, she received the Richard Lounsbery Prize and the L'Oreal-UNESCO Award for Women in Science.
 She was awarded the Balzan Prize for Infectious Diseases: Basic and Clinical Aspects in 2013.